A reliable waterproof or water-resistant jacket is essential for any hiking adventure.

 - Non-adjustable cuffs

-Bottom-Line: Affordable ultralight rain jackets are few and far between: this is the least-expensive sub-7-ounce waterproof rain jacket you’re going to find that’s still reasonably durable.
+Bottom-Line: The best ultralight rain jacket on a budget: this is the least-expensive sub-7-ounce waterproof rain jacket you’re going to find that’s still reasonably durable.

 Patagonia Houdini Air

 Okay, the Houdini Air is not quite a waterproof shell.
-But, it is on the more weather-resistant end of the wind jacket spectrum.
+But, it is on the more weather-resistant end of the wind jacket spectrum and weighs next to nothing.
 There are certainly more outright weather-resistant options in this review, but we decided to include this one since it’s so darn light and offers reasonable rain protection.

 The Houdini Air does a good job in light rain and is the perfect jacket to throw in your pack on a nice summer day just in case.
 It packs down so small you’ll have more of an issue finding it in your pack than feeling the weight on your back.